riju-talk/Entropy-Community-Forum/docs/ENV_VARIABLES.md

 # Environment Variables Documentation

+> **Status**: ✅ Current Implementation + 🔮 Future/Planned

-This document lists all environment variables required for the Entropy Academic Platform, their purposes, and where they are used.
+This document lists all environment variables for the Entropy Academic Platform, their purposes, and where they are used.

-## Required Environment Variables
+## Currently Implemented Variables ✅

 ### Database Configuration